By Audley Japan specialist Caitlin

 The inside of this shrine is so quiet, you wouldn’t know you were in Tokyo.
 One of the oldest shrines in the city, it sits surrounded by a park in the bustling Shibuya district, right behind the station.

-The shrine was built to memorialise Emperor Meiji and his consort, Empress Shōken.
+The shrine was built to memorialize Emperor Meiji and his consort, Empress Shōken.
 Enclosing the shrine is the forest garden, where each tree is a donation from a supporter of the shrine, and planted by a volunteer.
 Every time I visit, I manage to see a wedding procession, with the couple shaded under a traditional red umbrella.

 Staying with monks on Mount Koya

 Recently declared a UNESCO World Heritage Site, Mount Koya is a monastic complex located high in the forested mountains of southwest Japan, where you can shake off the city chaos.
-Mount Koya is home to the Shingon Buddhist sect, with red robed monks living amongst a collection of over 100 temples, many of which offer accommodation for visitors and pilgrims.
+Mount Koya is home to the Shingon Buddhist sect, with red robed monks living among a collection of over 100 temples, many of which offer accommodation for visitors and pilgrims.

 Staying in a temple gives you the chance to glimpse elements of monastic life you’d otherwise miss.
 Waking up early to the gentle chant of morning prayers, you might be able to watch a goma fire ritual, performed by the monks to destroy negative energy by lighting a fire in the middle of the temple.
 At dusk, you have the chance to wander through the cemetery, ribbons of smoke rising up from the lit incense marking each grave.
 Your room is simple but private, furnished with a futon, and bathroom facilities are shared.

 Hiroshima and Miyajima Island

 The choice to visit Hiroshima can be difficult: some of my clients find the experience fascinating, others find it uncomfortable.
 When I was studying in Japan, I researched the site, reading many books and papers.
 On visiting, I learned far more.
 The harrowing events of 1945 have been sensitively commemorated in Hiroshima’s moving Peace Memorial Museum and Park.
 When I was teaching in Japan, my 6th-grade students visited every year for their school trip.
 In the weeks prior, I would help them fold paper cranes, symbols of peace, which would be added to the Children’s Peace Memorial in the park.